 Hexadecimal Values

 It is somewhat similar to RGB but here, instead of three different numbers, we use a single Hexadecimal code for each color.
-The general hexadecimal code for any colors is #RRGGBB.
-Therefore the RGB intensity is defined in a single code with values ranging from 00 to FF for each RR, GG ad BB.
+The general hexadecimal code for any color is #RRGGBB.
+Therefore the RGB intensity is defined in a single code with values ranging from 00 to FF for each RR, GG, and BB.
 The hexadecimal codes can be used in both Upper and Lower cases.

-The CSS Colors can be used for simple HTML elements like the texts, backgrounds, table cells etc. As mentioned earlier, CSS can recognise 140 color name which covers majorly all the requirements.
-However, the Hexadecimal and RGB codes enabled CSS to used more than 16.5 million color shades which help it to create more complex styling constructs like animations, shadows etc.
+The CSS Colors can be used for simple HTML elements like texts, backgrounds, table cells, etc. As mentioned earlier, CSS can recognize 140 color names which covers all the requirements.
+However, the Hexadecimal and RGB codes enabled CSS to use more than 16.5 million color shades which helped it to create more complex styling constructs like animations, shadows, etc.